Do you have an eagle eye for catching spelling and grammatical errors? If so, maybe becoming an online proofreader is your calling.

 Job Boards and Freelance Marketplaces

 As you can see, many of the popular editing and proofreading companies require a college degree and experience.
 So, how do you get experience if no one will hire you?
 You can try submitting a spec assignment to prove your skills and expertise to a potential client.
-You can also try pitching and applying for one-off gigs on freelance marketplaces and job boards that don’t have as rigid of requirements for proofreaders.
-Here are a few to get you started:
+You can also try pitching and applying for one-off gigs on freelance marketplaces and job boards that don’t have as rigid requirements for proofreaders.
+Here are platforms and sites to explore.

 FlexJobs is a telecommuting job board that hosts a variety of editing and proofreading positions.
 The nature, availability, and requirements for each position will vary by the assignment and the company.
 Some proofreading jobs require high skill levels, while other positions are more general and require less experience.
 With FlexJobs, it’s easy to view a variety of positions to assess what you’re best qualified for, and they hand-screen all companies so you can rest assured every listing is legit.